Preparing for Surgery

 Bring personal identification and your insurance card.
 If you are a legal guardian to the patient, you must bring official documents showing guardianship.
 If you have a living will, advance directive or durable power of attorney, bring a copy of the original document to your preanesthesia visit.
 We will make a copy for your chart.

 If you would like to create a legal advance directive and/or designate a durable power of attorney for healthcare decisions, we can help.
-Forms are available in Admissions and the preanesthesia testing clinic.
-Once you've completed them, they can be notarized in Admissions.
+Forms are available in Admissions and the preanesthesia testing area.
+Once you've completed the forms, they can be notarized in Admissions.

 Follow your surgeon's instructions regarding bathing and showering.
 If you didn't receive instructions, you may bathe or shower the morning of your procedure with antibacterial soap.
 Brush your teeth and tongue the morning of your procedure.
 For safety purposes, do not use a tampon the day of your procedure.